Australia regulator tells Medibank to set aside $167 million after data breach

 The Australian Prudential and Regulation Authority (APRA) said the capital adjustment will be effective from July 1 and remain in place until an agreed remediation programme is completed by Medibank to the regulator's satisfaction.

-"In taking this action, APRA seeks to ensure that Medibank expedites its remediation programme," member Suzanne Smith said in a statement.
+"In taking this action, APRA seeks to ensure that Medibank expedites its remediation programme," member Suzanne Smith said.

+In a statement, Medibank said it had sufficient existing capital to meet the capital adjustment and would continue to work together with APRA on remediation measures.

 Medibank last year disclosed that a hacker stole the personal information of 9.7 million current and former customers and released the data on the dark web in one of Australia's biggest data breaches.